KoenigLinus/KoenigLinus/README.md

 - 👋 Hi, I’m @KoenigLinus
 - 👀 I’m interested in Filming making, making music and programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, because I can nothing else
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on TheSCraft
 - 📫 How to reach me ...

 <!---